basel5001/basel5001/README.md

 👋 Hello!
-I'm Basel Mohamed Alam.
+I'm Basel Mohamed.

 🚀 DevOps Specialist
 With a deep passion for automating processes, optimizing infrastructure, and enhancing operational efficiency.